dscordo/PlantOvergrow-FS17-Team1/README.md

 To get started, run `npm install`, followed by `npm start` in the project folder.
 Repeat the same step in the client folder.

+In order to generate the API token, register at [Open Plant Book](https://open.plantbook.io/).
+The token has a lifecycle of 24 hours.

 ## Technologies used

 - Express